Closer Than the Storm

 He was in the water.

-Standing there, just beyond the shore, hands outstretched.
+But standing there, just beyond the shore, hands outstretched, He spoke,

 “Come.”